ChristianSteger/HORAYZON/README.md

 $$f_{cor} = \left( \dfrac{1.0}{\vec{h} \times \vec{s}} \right) \left( \dfrac{1.0}{\vec{h} \times \vec{t}} \right) \ {mask}_{shadow} \ \left( \vec{t} \times \vec{s} \right)$$

-where vector *h* is the normal of the horizontal surface, vector *t* the normal of the tilted surface, vector *s* the sun position vector and ${mask}_{shadow}$ the terrain-shading mask (0: shadow, 1: illuminated).
+where vector *h* is the normal of the horizontal surface, vector *t* the normal of the tilted surface, vector *s* the sun position vector and mask<sub>shadow</sub> the terrain-shading mask (0: shadow, 1: illuminated).
 All above vectors represent unit vectors.
 The same equation for the correction of downwelling direct shortwave radiation is applied in Manners et al. (2012).

 - **shadow/gridded_curved_DEM_SRTM.py**: Compute shadow map and shortwave correction factor from SRTM (geodetic coordinates, ~90 m resolution) for South Georgia in the South Atlantic Ocean for a day in southern-hemisphere winter.
 Earth's surface curvature and atmospheric refraction are considered.
 Plot output of this script is shown below.